philipturner/ue5-nanite-macos/README.md

 >>> git clone --single-branch -b ue5-main https://github.com/EpicGames/UnrealEngine
 ```

 While cloning the UE5 repository, it may ask for your credentials.
 Enter the access token from above instead of your account password.
-The download may take an hour with average internet speeds, so `git clone` has flags that minimize the amount of downloaded commits.
+The download takes over 10 minutes with average internet speeds, so `git clone` has flags that minimize the amount of downloaded commits.

 </details>
 <details>